 Dublin is an energetic, wondrous, and culturally rich global city.
 There is no shortage of activities to choose from when planning a trip to this Irish capital.
 Whether you plan to explore Dublin in 3 days, or more, this Dublin itinerary will guarantee that you make the most of your time here.

-Learn Irish history, folklore, and myths on a guided-tour.
-Discover the beauty of Ireland’s dramatic landscape on a day-trip.
-Drink Guinness and Jameson like the locals do.
+Learn Irish history, folklore, and myths on a guided tour.
+Discover the beauty of Ireland’s dramatic landscape on a day trip.
+Drink Guinness and Jameson as the locals do.
 Enjoy a traditional Irish meal while watching traditional Irish dancers perform.

 Your days will be spent on exciting outings visiting all the landmarks this charming city has to offer!
 It is often dubbed as expensive, but you can definitely keep costs low in Dublin.

 Whether you’re spending three days in Dublin or more, this is a trip you won’t forget!
-If you plan to continue your Irish trip onto other areas of the country, be sure to check out our ultimate Ireland travel guide!
+If you plan to continue your Irish trip to other areas of the country, be sure to check out our ultimate Ireland travel guide!